 IP_address Specify the IP address of the server running syslogd.
+This operand is required.

 Example To remove the address 192.168.1.60 from the list of machines to which system messages are sent:

 switch:admin> syslogdIpRemove "192.168.1.60" Committing configuration...done.